-The ADA Humanitarian Award recognizes dentist members who have distinguished themselves who have given at least 10-years to improving the oral health of underserved populations in the United States and abroad.
+The ADA Humanitarian Award recognizes dentist members who have distinguished themselves by giving at least 10 years to improving the oral health of underserved populations in the United States and/or abroad.

-The award will include a monetary component of $5,000 given to the dental charity/project of the recipient's choice.
-The ADA will host the honoree and a companion at the ADA Annual Meeting for an award ceremony.
+The award will include a monetary component of $10,000 given to the dental charity/project of the recipient's choice.
+The ADA will host the honoree and a companion at the ADA annual meeting for an award ceremony.

 Recent Award Recipients

 Be inspired by the great work of our recent award recipients.
-View a video and read more about the 2013 award recipient Dr. Sherwin Shinn, and view a video and read more about the 2012 recipient Dr. Ronald Lamb.
+View a video and read more about the 2014 award recipient Dr. Raymond Damazo, 2013 award recipient Dr. Sherwin Shinn and 2012 award recipient Dr. Ronald Lamb.

 Any individual may nominate any active, life or retired ADA member in good standing by submitting a nomination to the ADA Division of Global Affairs by September 15 of each year for consideration by the ADA Board of Trustees.
 Nominations received after the September 15 deadline will be placed on file along with the required documentation for consideration the following year.
 A nominator is limited to one Humanitarian Award nomination per year.